Author Bio Clichés New Authors Should Always Avoid

 They may feel like they are bragging or being too self-centered.

-For others, it can be challenging to find the right tone for an author bio.
+For others, it can be challenging to find the right tone to describe themselves.

 It needs to be informative but also engaging and interesting.